Cardano-Atlantic-Council/rationale/gov_action1286ft23r7jem825s4l0y5rn8sgam0tz2ce04l7a38qmnhp3l9a6qqn850dw.md

   a mutable (HTTPS) link was provided in the governance action, the metadata file could be restored at a later date.
 This situation could create unnecessary uncertainty and doubt.
-* It doesn't change any parameters, perhaps it should be ignored or considered Constitutional?
-Given that all proposed protocol parameter changes must build on the previous state (hash) of governance, seemingly innocuous proposals such as this can cause unnecessary confusion and conflicts to arise with downstream proposals.
+* If it doesn't change any parameters, should we ignore it, abstain, or consider it Constitutional?
+All protocol parameter changes must build on the previous state (hash) of governance, seemingly innocuous proposals such as this can cause unnecessary confusion and conflicts to arise with downstream proposals.

 ## References